Luxair Flight 9642: Accident

 Flight 9642 was a regularly scheduled international passenger flight from Berlin-Tempelhof Airport to Luxembourg Findel Airport.
-On 6 November, the aircraft was scheduled to take off from Tempelhof and would be piloted by Captain Claude Poeckes and his co-pilot First Officer John Arendt.
-It took off from Berlin at around 07:40 a.m local time with 19 passengers and 3 crew members on board.
+On 6 November, the aircraft was piloted by Captain Claude Poeckes and his co-pilot First Officer John Arendt.
+It took off from Berlin at around 07:40 local time with 19 passengers and 3 crew members on board.

-While the aircraft was flying at its cruising altitude, at around 08:55 a.m, the pilots checked the Automatic Terminal Information Service (ATIS) for the weather information in Luxembourg.
-They discovered that the runway visual range was at 275 m, lower than the minimum amount of 300 m that was required for the Fokker 50 to obtain before landing.
+While the aircraft was at cruising altitude, at around 08:55, the pilots checked the Automatic Terminal Information Service (ATIS) for weather information at Luxembourg.
+The runway visual range (RVR) was at 275 m, lower than the 300 m minimum required for the Fokker 50 to land.
 The visibility in the area had deteriorated due to the presence of heavy fog.
 With such low visibility, the crew realised that there would be delay for the landing.
-They either had to wait until the weather condition began to improve by entering the holding pattern or diverting their aircraft to the alternate airport.
+They either had to wait until the weather conditions began to improve by entering the holding pattern, or divert to the alternate airport.

-Feeling impatient, the crew decided to continue their flight to Luxembourg as planned.
-After several minutes, the crew checked the ATIS information again, only to discover that the visibility had not improved.
+The crew continued towards Luxembourg, checking the ATIS weather again, but visibility had not improved.
 They then discussed on the possible strategies for a landing during bad weather condition but failed to reach conclusion on the matter.
 As no decision was taken, the approach briefing was not conducted.

 While First Officer Arendt was giving an address to the passengers, Captain Poeckes tried to contact Luxair officials on whether the weather had improved as a departing Cargolux jet might have cleared some of the fog in the area.
 To his disappointment, the airport was still covered with heavy fog.
 Due to the constant foggy condition, the crew were told to enter the Diekrich VOR, Findel's holding pattern.
 Co-pilot Arendt then announced to the passengers that the flight would enter a holding pattern first and that they would wait until the weather began to improve.

 As they were heading towards the pattern, the ATC suddenly radioed the crew and instructed them to descend to 3,000 ft and to change their heading.
 The transmission caught them off guard.
 First Officer Arendt was initially confused by the transmission and asked Captain Poeckes: "Is that for us?", to which the captain responded with "yes".
 The crew accepted the instruction, but First Officer Arendt was still surprised by the transmission as he could be heard saying "What kind of shit is that?"